OxyTurbine development department

 For his/her livestock.
 Second, it serves as a fishing pond for recreational use.
 What the farmer

-Does not always realize is that the pond can be a source of disease for livestock.
-The reason is that oxygen depletion, which is so common in such ponds, can lead to the growth of harmful microorganisms.
+Does not always realize is that the lake can be a source of disease for livestock.
+The reason is that oxygen depletion, which is so familiar in such ponds, can lead to the growth of harmful microorganisms.

 Regarding disease, stagnant water containing manure or other excessive organic material can result in the growth of blue-green algae.
 These algae are known to poison animals.
 They can cause muscle tremors and liver damage, sometimes leading to death.